 The Foods to Avoid with Braces

-As stated, certain types of foods can damage or dislodge the brackets and wires in your braces, so you really would do well to avoid them at all costs.
+Certain types of foods can damage or dislodge the brackets and wires in your braces, so it’s best to limit those foods.

 These include but are not limited to things like: